mathigon/textbooks/content/fractals/content.md

 In 1985, the Mandelbrot set appeared on the cover of the _Scientific American_ magazine, and since then it has become one of the most recognisable mathematical shapes in the world.
-You can find it on T-shirts, in music videos, and as screen savers, and it’s been referenced in popular books and movies.
+You can find it on T-shirts, in music videos, and as screen savers, and it’s been referenced in many popular books and movies.

 ::: column(width=220)